Chinmayk12/scrap1/README.md

 The underlying project helps user to view and buy trending artefacts of all the types.
 The user can add products in Wishlist, cart and then can order them as per their convenience.
 After ordering the product user can keep track of order.

 # Project Setup:
-	a) Follow the link for downloading Xampp Server: https://www.apachefriends.org/
+	a) Follow the link for downloading Xampp Server: [Download XAMPP Server](https://www.apachefriends.org/)

 # Technologies Used: